Cordillera Blanca Trekking & Hiking

-You need to have average to good fitness and be able to hike a sustained uphill for 2 to 3 hours without distress and manage the long descents down from the passes to be able to enjoy these treks, and also be able to manage several nights sleeping in tents in sometimes very cold conditions.
+You need to have average to good fitness and be able to hike a sustained uphill climb for 2 to 3 hours without distress and manage the long descents down from the passes to be able to enjoy these treks, and also be able to manage several nights sleeping in tents in sometimes very cold conditions.

 This is usually due to the effects of altitude which invariably leaves people feeling less energetic than they would on similar hikes at lower altitudes.
 If you do not think you can enjoy this type of trekking, let us know and we can suggest some easier options

 Access to and from all Cordillera Blanca treks is via high mountain roads.
-These roads are dirt roads (not paved).
+These roads are mostly dirt roads (not paved).

 May to September are considered to be the months with more settled weather and better chance to have nice hiking weather.

 June, July & August are generally the dryer months in the Peruvian Andes but are also the busiest trekking months.
 May and September are “shoulder” months with some good trekking weather still possible and usually fewer other trekkers on the trails